Preparing a New Generation of AI-Ready Researchers

 Expanding Reach and Impact

-The ALCF training series continues to expand its reach, with over 250 students registered in 2024 alone.
-By offering free access to advanced tools and resources, the program plays a vital role in developing the next generation of AI researchers and practitioners.
+The ALCF training series continues to expand its reach, with over 250 students registered in 2024.
+By providing free access to advanced tools and resources, the program plays a crucial role in developing the next generation of AI researchers and practitioners.

-Through its commitment to education and the development of an AI-ready workforce, the ALCF’s training series is playing a vital role in shaping the future of AI-driven science.
-By preparing students to leverage the power of AI and supercomputers, the program is empowering a new generation of researchers who will drive scientific breakthroughs and innovations in the years to come.
+Through its commitment to education and workforce development, the ALCF training series is shaping the future of AI-driven science.
+By preparing students to harness the power of AI and supercomputing, the program is equipping the next generation of researchers to drive scientific breakthroughs and innovations.